★ BEST INVESTING TOOLS COMPARISON ★

 Does FRED (Federal Reserve Economic Data) or MarketXLS have an API?

-FRED (Federal Reserve Economic Data) provides API access for programmatic data retrieval and custom integrations.
-MarketXLS doesn't currently offer an API, so you'll need to use their web interface.
+FRED (Federal Reserve Economic Data) has an API for programmatic access and custom integrations.
+MarketXLS doesn't, so you're working through its interface.

 Should I choose FRED (Federal Reserve Economic Data) or MarketXLS?